BohdanPryshchepa/Auth_React_App/README.md

-This is simple test versio, with some code
+This is simple This is simple Authorization React App